Learning to Translate Noise for Robust Image Denoising: Related Works

-\paragraph{Generalization for denoising} Generalization is a critical challenge in image denoising, as the performance of denoising models often degrades when encountering noise characteristics that were not seen during training.
+Generalization is a critical challenge in image denoising, as the performance of denoising models often degrades when encountering noise characteristics that were not seen during training.
 To handle unseen noise type or levels, DnCNN~\citep{zhang2017beyond} employed blind Gaussian training to adapt to various noise levels, while Mohan~\etal~\cite{Mohan2020Robust} designed a bias-free network to prevent overfitting to noise levels in the training set.
-More recent works employed masking-based learning~\citep{chen2023masked} or leveraged the pre-trained CLIP encoder~\citep{Jun2024Transfer} to prevent overfitting by encouraging the model to understand global context rather than relying on local patterns.
-While these approaches enhance robustness to unseen noise, they often struggle to produce high-quality image restoration, particularly in complex real-world scenarios.
+Recent works employed masking-based learning~\citep{chen2023masked} or leveraged the pretrained CLIP encoder~\citep{Jun2024Transfer} to prevent overfitting by encouraging the model to understand global context rather than relying on local patterns.
+In addition, IDF~\citep{kim2025idf} introduced an iterative dynamic filtering to better generalize to unseen noise.
+While these approaches enhance robustness to unseen noise, they often struggle to produce high-quality images, particularly in complex real-world scenarios.

-To address real-world noise, researchers have focused on constructing training datasets that closely resemble real noise distribution.
-This includes collecting real clean-noisy image pairs~\citep{abdelhamed2018high, xu2018real, yue2019high} and learning to generate realistic noise through data augmentation~\citep{yue2020dual, jang2021c2n, cai2021learning} or adversarial attacks~\citep{yan2022towards, ryou2024robust}.
-However, these approaches are limited to the noise distributions represented in the training dataset and fail to generalize effectively to unseen OOD noise.
-Recently, LAN~\citep{kim2024lan} was introduced to address unseen noisy images by applying a learnable pixel-wise offset optimized at test time.
-However, this approach requires adjusting pixel-level parameters during inference, which limits scalability as it significantly increases memory and time demands when the input image size is large.
-In contrast, our framework does not require test-time training, allowing for scalable and efficient denoising at test time.